• Skip to main content

 • The comments relating to : “wriggling” in another’s skin.

-• Lee often uses the setting symbolically: the church; the children sit with the negroes in the court room
+• Lee often uses the setting symbolically: the church; the children sit in the “Coloured Balcony” in the court room

 English Works: Dr Jennifer Minter